Skip to content

 Google Drive has a slight edge on security

 The only surefire way to keep your files safe from attackers is to avoid storing them in the cloud to begin with.
 But the files you do upload to the cloud still need protection.
-In this area, both Google and Dropbox made sure all bases were covered.
+Neither Google Drive or Dropbox have a perfect track record, but if you're planning to put your files in the cloud anyway, you can't go wrong with either option.

 The second feature that puts Google Drive ahead is that it supports client-side encryption.
 This means that you can encrypt your files in your browser before uploading them to the cloud, making them unreadable for anyone at Google or anyone who accesses your files there without the key.
 You need to install a third-party plugin to achieve this, but Dropbox doesn't have an equivalent possibility.